Discover CRM systems and the capabilities they have to help your business grow.

 Segmenting customers to personalize their experiences

-Once you have some working knowledge of CRM and what it can enable for your career, it’s a good idea to learn how to use common CRM software.
+Once you have some working knowledge of CRM and what it can enable for your career, it’s a good idea to learn how to use common CRM software tools.
+Explore a few options in the table below:

-Choose a CRM tool matching your career goals, whether to grow your business or seek employment in CRM.
+Choose a CRM tool that matches your career goals, whether it's to grow your business or seek employment in CRM.
 Consider the following factors:

-How a CRM’s features can help you grow your business
+How a CRM’s features correspond to your priority business processes

 Learning curve